Czech leaders react to Trump victory with mix of caution and optimism

 Foreign Minister Jan Lipavský provided a more cautious perspective, suggesting Trump’s return might shift U.S. expectations of Europe’s defense contributions.

 “Pressure can be expected from the U.S. to make Europe take more care of its defense,” Lipavský stated, warning against any potential pressure on Ukraine to concede territory.
-He urged Europe to be prepared for Trump’s focus on the Indo-Pacific and China, which may require Europe to strengthen its defense efforts independently.
+He urged Europe to be prepared for Trump’s focus on the Indo-Pacific and China, which may require the continent to strengthen its defense efforts independently.

 House Speaker Markéta Pekarová Adamová reiterated the importance of Czechia assuming greater responsibility for its security: “Congratulations to @realDonaldTrump and the Republican Party on their victory.
 Czech-U.S. relations will remain strong.
 However, Europe must be ready to play a larger role in shaping its future.
 Together, we fortify the democratic world.”